Transcendent-Tapir/Distorted-Domains/examples/example1.md

 Panel 1
 Ko: Where the hell did she go?
-Wanda: Yes, she seems to be quite elusive.
+Wanda: she seems to be quite elusive.
 Off-screen voice: You Lookin for Someone?

 2